 All students are expected to make reasonable progress toward the degree in a timely fashion - see Course of Study for the Developmental & Regenerative Sciences PhD Program on page 7, the Recommended Sequence of Events for Completion of PhD Requirements on page 15-16, and the Program Milestones Agreement (Form 1).
-Each year the student and Dissertation Advisor must submit an annual written progress report by May 30th (Forms 5 & 11), and once a student has been advanced to candidacy for the PhD, the student must schedule semiannual Dissertation Committee meetings (once each semester) and gather completed evaluation forms from each committee member (Forms 12a-12b).
+Each year the student and Dissertation Advisor must submit an annual written progress report by May 30th (Forms 5 & 11), and beginning in the fall semester of the student's third year in the DRS PhD program, the student must schedule semiannual Dissertation Committee meetings (once each semester) and gather completed evaluation forms from each committee member (Forms 12a-12b) to be archived in the student's Program of Study...

-If the student has not completed the dissertation within four years of admission to candidacy (which normally = year 6 in the program), the DRS-DSC will recommend what actions, if any, are required and will then transmit its recommendations to the Department Chair, the College of Sciences Associate Dean for Graduate Education, and the Gradiuate School who will decide the actions that need to be taken, if any.
+If the student has not completed the dissertation within four years of admission to candidacy (which normally = year 6 in the program), the DRS-DSC will recommend what actions, if any, are required and will then transmit its recommendations to the Department Chair, the College of Sciences Associate Dean for Graduate Education, and the Graduate School who will decide the actions that need to be taken, if any.